keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/prometheus/index.md

 ## Setup Prometheus SLI provider

-During the evaluation of a quality gate, the Prometheus SLI provider is required that is implemented by an internal Keptn service, the **prometheus-sli-service**.
-This servcie will fetch the values for the SLIs that are referenced in SLO file.
+During the evaluation of a quality gate, the Prometheus SLI provider is required that is implemented by an internal Keptn service, the *prometheus-sli-service*.
+This service will fetch the values for the SLIs that are referenced in a SLO configuration.

-* To install the **prometheus-sli-service**, complete the following commands:
+* To install the *prometheus-sli-service*, complete the following commands:

   ```console
   git clone --branch 0.1.0 https://github.com/keptn-contrib/prometheus-sli-service --single-branch